afraelizondo/Diabetes_MachineLearning/README.md

 ![image](https://user-images.githubusercontent.com/113708861/224208278-0c419684-c4c7-478d-973e-7f3e7670be04.png)

-The classification report, with an F1 score of 0.92 suggests that the model has good accuracy levels.
+The classification report, with an F1 score of 0.92 suggests that the model has very good accuracy levels, which makes it the most reliable model for our dataset prediction.